Unity-Technologies/com.unity.multiplayer.docs/docs/migration/upgrade-guide.md

 ### `NetworkBehavior` changes

-`NetworkStart` becomes `OnNetworkSpawn`
-`Destroy` needs to be overridden since NetworkBehavior uses it
+There are two main changes in `NetworkBehavior`.
+First, the `NetworkStart` method becomes `OnNetworkSpawn`, and we introduced `OnNetworkDespawn` to keep things symmetrical.
+Second, `OnDestroy` now needs to be overridden since NetworkBehavior already uses it.